andrewdavidmackenzie/flow/docs/running/running.md

     `olleH`

     which is the input string "Hello" reversed.
-- `unset FLOW_LIB_PATH;flowc -C flowr/src/bin/flowrcli/context -L target flowr/examples/fibonacci` - first ensures that the $FLOW_LIB_PATH
-environment variable is not set and is not being used to locate libraries, and in order to help `flowc` and `flowrcli` find the `flowstdlib` library used by the example (previously compiled into `target` directory) it specified that as a directory for the library search path using the `-L, --libdir <LIB_DIR|BASE_URL>` Option
-  - You should get a fibonacci series output to the terminal,
+- `flowc -C flowr/src/bin/flowrcli/context flowr/examples/fibonacci` - You should get a fibonacci series output to the terminal
 - `flowc -C flowr/src/bin/flowrcli/context flowr/examples/sequence 10` - as previous examples except that after the `source_url` a
 `flow_argument` of "10" is passed in
   - A short sequence of numbers (2, 5, 8) and a string will be printed.
 The "10" represents the maximum of the sequence.